 Becoming an Optician in Minnesota

 Job growth for opticians in Minnesota is strong right now and should be strong for years to come, making this a great career choice for anyone looking for an interesting job with stability.
-Opticians work with patients, most often in optometry practices, helping them fill their contact or lens prescriptions, choose frames, fix frames and learn how to use contact lenses.[En Español]
+Opticians work with patients, most often in optometry practices, helping them fill their contact or lens prescriptions, choose frames, fix frames, and learn how to use contact lenses.[En Español]

-How to Become an Optician in Minnesota
+Optician certification in Minnesota

 The state of Minnesota has no requirements for becoming an optician.
 There is no statewide licensing, and it is not necessary to complete any specific type of educational program to begin working in this field.
 Most employers, however, prefer to hire opticians who have either completed a certificate or degree program or completed on-the-job training, or both.
 To become an optician in Minnesota you can start by seeking an entry-level position and being trained on the job, or you can start with classroom learning.
-There are a few options for the latter if you live in Minnesota:

 National Certification for Opticians

 Anyone hoping to work as an optician in Minnesota may not need to complete any specific requirements, but it helps for employment opportunities to hold the appropriate national certifications.
-You can take the National Contact Lens Examiners (NCLE) Contact Lens Registry examination and the American Board of Opticians examination in order to achieve certification and be a stronger candidate for any job.
+You can take the National Contact Lens Examiners (NCLE) Contact Lens Registry examination and the American Board of Opticians examination to achieve certification and be a stronger candidate for any job.

 Outlook and Salaries for Opticians in Minnesota

 The outlook for optician careers in Minnesota is very good.
-There is currently a 7 percent growth in the number of jobs that need qualified opticians to fill them.
-There were 2,240 employed opticians in the state in 2018, and there are projected to be 200 more by 2028, positions that will require qualified professionals who are training for the jobs right now.
+There is currently a 6 percent growth in the number of jobs that need qualified opticians to fill them.
+There were 1,580 employed opticians in the state in 2020, and there are projected to be 1,680 more by 2030, positions that will require qualified professionals who are training for the jobs right now.

-Opticians in Minnesota earned, on average, $39,200 in 2020, according to the U.S. Bureau of Labor Statistics.
-This amounts to $18.85 per hour, but there is room to earn more with experience and certification.
+Opticians in Minnesota earned, on average, $44,430 in 2021, according to the U.S. Bureau of Labor Statistics.
+This amounts to $21.36 per hour, but there is room to earn more with experience and certification.
 Related careers also come with great salaries in the state.
-Ophthalmic technicians earned an average of $50,150 per year, while optometrists who go through much more education and training, earned $127,010 in 2020.
+Ophthalmic technicians earned an average of $58,160 per year, while optometrists who go through much more education and training, earned $127,340 in 2021.

 Salaries in Minnesota by Occupation